beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 ## Analysing BEAST output using TreeTracer

 We here analyse a single **trees** file from a BEAST analysis in TreeTracer to inspect convergence and mixing.
-A [follow-up tutorial](tracer_convergence) will focus on comparing multiple analysis replicates to one another to check whether running the same analysis multiple times lead to consistent results.
+A [follow-up tutorial](tracer_convergence) will focus on comparing multiple analysis replicates to one another to check whether running the same analysis multiple times leads to consistent results.

 ### Running TreeTracer